Argentina Country Commercial Guide

 As Argentina embraces digital transformation, U.S. companies have a unique chance to participate in this dynamic sector, which spans e-commerce, fintech, education technologies, agriculture technologies, and more.

-This year is poised to be a period of exploration and innovation for the industry, with a focus on embedded finance, blockchain applications and AI-enhanced credit scoring models.
+This year is poised to be a period of exploration and innovation for the industry, with a focus on embedded finance, blockchain applications, and AI-enhanced credit scoring models.
 Supported by a conducive regulatory environment and one of the highest fintech adoption rates in Latin America, Argentina is well-positioned for sustained digital economic transformation.

 AI and machine learning will continue to present opportunities in several sectors of the economy such as agriculture, mining, energy, industrial production, and service providers.
-According to a survey by the Argentine Fintech Chamber, 70% of technology-based financial services companies in the country are open to implementing open banking or embedded finance.
+According to a survey by the Argentine Fintech Chamber, 70 percent of technology-based financial services companies in the country are open to implementing open banking or embedded finance.
 This transition demands a nuanced approach to managing information flow, ensuring robust data protection, and maintaining stringent cybersecurity measures.